biopython/biopython.github.io/wiki/Building_a_release.md

 layout: wiki
 ---

-Build Biopython in 22 easy steps!!
+Build Biopython with many small steps!!

 Setup required for a new release manager
 ----------------------------------------